• Skip to primary navigation

 Bold colors such as blue/greens are a wonderful way of adding a trendy design aesthetic to your kitchen and look wonderful against white.

-Green is especially trendy for 2022 and really lends its hand to bringing the outside garden into your space.
+Green is especially trendy in recent years and really lends its hand to bringing the outside garden into your space.

 Sherwin Williams Rock Garden or Ripe Olive are two beautiful choices if you are looking to emulate this earthy green aesthetic while Sherwin Williams Rainstorm is a gorgeous dark teal which looks stunning against white cabinets for a real statement look.